djrothblatt/phonologize/README.md

 pattern-matching functions using the _rule_ macro.
 Currently Phonologize reads in the CMU Dictionary to have access to a large corpus of words in transcription.
-(Since this is the CMU Dictionary, the transcription is ARPAbet, though any transcription will do.)
+(Since this is the CMU Dictionary, the original transcription is ARPAbet, though any transcription will do.
+A SAMPA transcription is also available.)

 ## Purpose
 phonologize.rkt is useful in testing a list of phonological rules